Introducing Linear Implication Types to $\lambda_{GT}$ for Computing With Incomplete Graphs: Introduction

 \subsection{Contributions}

 This paper makes the following contributions:

-\begin{enumerate} \item We propose a novel type system that incorporates linear implications into the previous type system of $\lambda_{GT}$ to enable static checking of pattern matching with incomplete graphs (\Cref{sec:lgt-ext}). \item We identify an issue where the naive application of linear implications leads to unsoundness (\Cref{sec:unsound-example}). \item To ensure soundness, we introduce additional constraints on production rules in the type system and patterns in case expressions (\Cref{sec:sec4-constraints}). \end{enumerate}
+\begin{enumerate} \item We propose a novel type system that incorporates linear implications into the previous type system of $\lambda_{GT}$ to enable typing of incomplete graphs and prove soundness under dynamic type checking in case expressions (\Cref{sec:lgt-ext}). \item We identify an issue where the naive application of linear implications leads to unsoundness (\Cref{sec:unsound-example}). \item We introduce additional constraints on production rules in the type system and on patterns in case expressions, and provide a proof sketch for the soundness conjecture (\Cref{sec:sec4-constraints}).